fenago/pytest-quick-start-guide/testing-with-pytest/Lab_2.md

 ### Marking Test Functions

-pytest provides a cool mechanism to let you put markers on test functions.
-A test can have more than one marker, and a marker can be on multiple

-tests.

-Markers make sense after you see them in action.
-Let’s say we want to run a subset of our tests as a quick “smoke test” to get a sense for whether or not there is some major break in the system.
-Smoke tests are by convention not all-inclusive, thorough test suites, but a select subset that can be run quickly and give a developer a decent idea of the health of all parts of the system.

 To add a smoke test suite to the Tasks project, we can add @pytest.mark.smoke to some of the tests.
 Let’s add it to a couple of tests in test_api_exceptions.py (note that the markers smoke and get aren’t built into pytest; I just made them up):